 There is no single answer when it comes to backpacks, everyone is looking for different things and working on different budgets.

-Well, we cannot answer all of these questions, only you can, but here at Summit or Nothing we have tried and tested a fair few backpacks.
+Well, we cannot answer all of these questions, only you can, but here at Summit or Nothing we have tried and tested a fair few backpacks in our times.
 This is where we will give you a run down, with links to the products via the thumbnail images and product titles.

 We discuss Day Packs at the bottom of the page!

-This pack steps up in price, but is of a superior quality.
-Osprey is a manufacturer of backpacks with a great reputation amoung the outdoors community and a company that excells in innovation, as you can tell with this pack.
+This pack is a bit pricey, but is of a superior quality.
+Osprey is a manufacturer of backpacks with a great reputation among the outdoors community and a company that excels in innovation, as you can tell with this pack.

 The Osprey Atmos comes with an anti-gravity back system which through its design of the elasticated harnesses creates a tension that hugs your torso in such a way that it comfortably diverts weight from your back to your hips.
 Its mesh back also holds the pack away from your back creating great airflow and reduces sweating.
 It does come in different sizes so make sure yours is as close to your frame size for maximum comfort.